Greek New Testament Concordance —The conjunction αλλα

 [Note] Here at Abarim Publications we're thoroughly excited about our interlinear New Testament, and work is continuously in progress.

-The latest upload was on Augustus 18, 2017, and to date we have about 83% of the New Testament covered ☺
+To date we have about 98.8% of the New Testament covered ☺